heiswayi/thinkspace/_posts/2015-12-30-markdown-cheatsheet-demo.md

 keywords: "markdown, typography components, dummy content"
 ---

-> This is Markdown Cheatsheet Demo for **Thinkspace**, this Jekyll theme.
-Please check the raw content of this file for the markdown usage.

 ## Typography Elements in One

 Let's start with a informative paragraph. **This text is bolded.** But not this one! _How about italic text?_ Cool right?
 Ok, let's **_combine_** them together.
 Yeah, that's right!
 I have code to highlight, so `ThisIsMyCode()`.
 What a nice!
 Good people will hyperlink away, so [here we go](#) or [http://www.example.com](http://www.example.com).